 P.S.
 Check out my TEDx Talk Isn’t Business an Opportunity to be KindHERE.

-Often described as one of the most authentic and inspiring souls you can meet, Alisoun is on a mission to improve the lives of a million people – by making it easy for businesses to be a profitable force for good, and through her support of causes that tackle poverty, education and social justice.
+Often described as one of the most authentic and inspiring souls you can meet, Alisoun is on a mission to improve the lives of a 100,000 people – by making it easy for womenpreneurs, leaders and changemakers to have more impact in the world.